 Promising a Safer, More Effective Approach to Immune Activation Against Cancer

 Immunotherapies have revolutionized the treatment of cancer, but many tumors remain unresponsive.
 There are many shortcomings with current approaches, such as primary and secondary resistance and safety concerns — especially when anti-cancer therapies are used in combination with each other.
 PVSRIPO works to address these limitations through a potentially safer approach to eliciting an immune response that is durable and sustainable, even in difficult to treat tumors.
-Emerging clinical data are giving us confidence that PVSRIPO can safely combined with anti-PD-1/L1 immunotherapies to increase or rekindle an antitumor immune response.
+Emerging clinical data are giving us confidence that PVSRIPO can safely, combined with anti-PD-1/L1 immunotherapies, increase or rekindle an antitumor immune response.

 PVSRIPO’s Unique Approach to Viral Immunotherapy